Arizona Coyotes: Asset transfer to Utah and suspension of operations

 On June 21, 2024, the Arizona State Land Department canceled a land auction for a 110-acre parcel of land in north Phoenix which Meruelo intended to purchase as a site for a new arena.
 Three days later, it was reported that Meruelo had told staff he had no plans to pursue further arena options for the team.
 At the Board of Governors meeting on June 26, Meruelo informed Bettman that he was not pursuing the franchise reactivation.
 Meruelo formally relinquished his rights to the franchise as well as its intellectual property on July 10.

 Committee to bring back the Coyotes

-In September 2025, an advisory panel, led by the wife of former Coyotes player Shane Doan, was formed with the aim of bringing an expansion team to Maricopa County.
-If successful, this team would also be known as the Arizona Coyotes.
-The NHL has expressed interest in returning professional ice hockey to the area.
+In 2025, an advisory panel was formed by Maricopa County Board of Supervisors Chair Tom Galvin with the aim of bringing an expansion team to the Phoenix area.
+In September of that year, Andrea Doan, the wife of former Coyotes captain Shane Doan, joined as the head of the committee.
+If successful, this team would also be known as the Arizona Coyotes, essentially serving as a reactivation of the franchise.
+The NHL has expressed interest in returning professional ice hockey to the Phoenix area with player polls also supporting a return.
+In June 2026, Bettman said that the NHL maintains interest in Phoenix, although they are further behind expansion than Houston or Austin.
+In August 2026, Jeff Marek said that the NHL would return to Phoenix through expansion at some point while Daly said that talks were still underway with Phoenix.
+In September 2026, Daly confirmed that there were two groups looking to receive an expansion team in Phoenix.
+On September 24, the NHL announced that the statistical history of the original Jets franchise would be moved from the inactive Coyotes franchise to the current Jets franchise.
+The records and statistics of the franchise now only include statistics from 1996–97 to 2023–24.